 1. Age of the Stars

 The Age of Stars is the best possible ending the player can get in Elden Ring.
 In it, you help Ranni replace Marika as the Goddess, and in turn, the player becomes the Elden Lord of this new Order.

 Ranni promises that this new nameless Order will be one with the stars and the chilly night.
 She also removes any sign of the Great Will from the Lands Between.
 This means it will no longer be able to influence its inhabitants.

 Ranni and the player do not stay in the Lands Between to rule despite all this.
 They ascend on a journey that is meant to last a thousand years.

 Without the Goddess or Elden Lord, the Lands Between is left without a ruler or a God for the first time in ages.

 This ending gives the player the feeling that one journey has ended and another has just begun.
 But it’s the only ending that entirely separates the player from the Lands Between.
 It fully closes the chapter on your journey to become Elden Lord.

 To enter the Age of Stars, players will need to fully complete Ranni’s quest.
 You can follow our full walk-through here!

 And these are all the endings you can presently obtain in Elden Ring.
-There are various clues for other storylines that could potentially show up in possible DLC.

 But at the end of it all, different viewpoints will interpret scenarios differently.
 If you have any theories, let us know in the comments below!